notibuzzcloud/noti-sdk-js/README.md

   }
 })

-// Marcar como visto usando sendMessage con tipo 'seen' await sendMessage({
+// Mark as seen using sendMessage with type 'seen' await sendMessage({
   body: {
     type: 'seen',